Me.jpg

 This one was pretty fun, although they went a bit heavy on the meta jokes.
 Still, the continuity with Part 1 and the multiple references to obscure Archie lore was fun.
 There’s even a nod to Punisher when Veronica tries to text “Frank” but accidentally texts Bucky instead.
 There is a reference to Veronica and Betty summoning the devil, which I learned was an actual comic book plot way back in 1962.
 (He’s Mr. Inferno.)
 There’s even a nod to the Riverdale show where Betty and Veronica notoriously share a kiss.

 This one was chaotic and messy, but it was clever.
 My favorite part was when Veronica questioned how the carnage had been allowed to happen and wondered if they had been cancelled.
 This is a running thing in this series, references to being cancelled and everyone forgetting about them.
-This was interested since this comic came out in 2019 and in 2020 the main series went on a hiatus that still hasn’t ended.
+This was interesting since this comic came out in 2019 and in 2020 the main series went on a hiatus that still hasn’t ended.
 Prophetic?
 Or was the writing already on the wall?

 Yup.
 It plays out as you would expect.
 (Credit: Archie Comics.
 Writer: Anthony C. Ferrante.
 Art: Dan Parent.)